-A student on academic probation is placed on academic suspension when the semester grade point average and the cumulative grade point average fall below 2.0.
-A student placed on academic suspension is suspended for a minimum of one full semester and then must petition the college for readmissions.
+A student on academic probation is placed on academic suspension when the semester grade point average and the cumulative GPA or CF GPA fall below 2.0.
+A student placed on academic suspension is suspended for a minimum of one full semester and then must petition the college for readmission.
 Please contact Enrollment Services for assistance.